EduC++ / Futures and Promises in C++

 std::cout << "--- std::async ---\n";

-// Launch async tasks (may run in a thread pool)
+// Launch async tasks (launch::async guarantees a new thread)

 auto future1 = std::async(std::launch::async, compute_sum, 1, 50'000);